ENDER-ORG/SHOW-LIST-OFFLINE/README.md

-# ANIME-LIST-OFFLINE
+# SHOW-LIST-OFFLINE
 # Note : Main_Programe.py is the main file
 ## Note- There won't be anymore updates to this..

-A command line program to store your anime  or any show list offline.
+A command line program to store your show list offline.

-It doesn't have a database so the titles won't be checked for validity.
+It doesn't have a series database for reference so the titles won't be checked for validity.

 ### EXTRA-INFO